Guaranteeing Ginger

 Transplanting to your garden

 When leaves and roots have formed, it’s time to transplant the new plants to their final home in a large tub or the ground There is a difference in how the three types of rhizome like to be planted.
-Ginger prefers to be closer to the surface, just lightly covered.
+Ginger prefers to be planted 5 cm deep, though in cooler climates shallow planting can help warm the rhizome closer to the surface.
 Galangal likes to be buried deeper, 5 centimetres down.
 Turmeric prefers a depth of around 2-3 centimetres.
-It sounds like a bit of fuss (something that I’m not known for) but ot works.
+It sounds like a bit of fuss (something that I’m not known for) but it works.

 The plants need excellent drainage and a lot of light.
 I like to add about 5% of sand to where they are to be planted out.

 The leaves will droop and look sad until the roots are re-established.
-When yiu see them back upright, all is well.
+When you see them back upright, all is well.

 Mature plants will survive our near 50 degree South Australian Summers and the frosts of Winter but it is advisable to add some cover on these days.
-The rest of the year they’ll be fine.
+They’ll take some damage and look a bit ratty around the leaves but as long as they have moisture and cool roots, they’ll be fine.
 Currently, it is the hot, dry, Northerly wind that seems to do the most damage, so some kind of wind break helps until the plants are fully mature.

 Water well, twice every second day and use liquid fertilizer once a week for a while until the leaf growth looks good.